CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Experiments and results

 \subsubsection{Data collection}

 We deploy Prometheus to monitor the microservice application and collect monitoring data in real-time.
 Prometheus is configured to collect data every 5 seconds.
 We collect both service-level and resource-level data.
 At the service level, we collect the latency of each service.
-At the resource level, we collect container resource-related metrics, including CPU usage, memory usage, disk read and write, and network receive and transmit bytes total.
+At the resource level, we collect container resource-related metrics, including CPU usage, memory usage, disk read and write, and network receive and transmit bytes, as shown in Table \ref{tab:metrics}.